 Is ASAP a sending organization for missionaries from the United States?

-No. ASAP organizes short-term mission trips to Southeast Asia to conduct evangelistic meetings, help with training or with special projects, but does not send out missionaries on a long-term basis.
-Instead, ASAP supports the training and provides stipends for ethnic missionaries, who already live in the countries ASAP serves.
-We use this method for two reasons: they have proven extremely effective because of their knowledge of the language and culture and because it is the most cost-effective method for spreading the gospel.
-While recognizing the unique contributions of Western missionaries, ASAP Ministries is pleased to support the work of ethnic missionaries in reached areas where an Adventist presence already exists and to the unreached areas.
+No. ASAP organizes short-term mission trips to Southeast Asia to conduct evangelistic meetings, help with training or with special projects, but we do not send out missionaries on a long-term basis.
+Instead, we provide training and stipends for ethnic missionaries who already live in the countries ASAP serves.
+We use this method for two reasons: 1) ethnic missionaries have proven extremely effective because of their knowledge of the language and culture; and 2) it is the most cost-effective method for spreading the Gospel.
+While recognizing the unique contributions of Western missionaries, ASAP Ministries is pleased to support the work of ethnic missionaries in reached areas, where an Adventist presence already exists, and in unreached areas.

 What is ASAP's ongoing greatest need?

 Support of ethnic missionaries, especially lay-pastors and church planters, remains the greatest need.
 ASAP gives stipends and support to over 600 dedicated laborers in Southeast Asia.
 This is a big commitment and a significant part of the ASAP budget goes towards this.
 If in doubt, give to the ASAP ethnic missionaries.
 Besides lay pastors and church planters, ASAP supports youth evangelists, medical missionaries and literacy teachers.
 They win thousands to Christ each year.

 Does all the designated money donated go to projects?

 Yes!
 100% of all money that is designated for projects will be sent for those projects on a quarterly basis.
 Money that is earmarked for “ASAP's Greatest Needs” is used for the evangelism projects in areas where donations do not meet the budget and also for ASAP operations.